sgillespie/lambda-calculus/README.md

 We now revisit some extended examples.

 ## Arithmetic
 We now return to Church Encodings.
-Recall that Church Encodings is a simple way to encode non-negative integers.
+Recall that Church Encodings are a simple way to represent non-negative integers.

     0: λ f x. x
     1: λ f x. f x